kubos/csiro/README.md

     git submodule init
     git submodule update

-*Note: The hello-world and llvm-test folders in the csiro folder are artifacts of the compiler bring-up process and can be ignored.*
+*Note: The hello-world and llvm-test folders in the uclinux-port folder are artifacts of the compiler bring-up process and can be ignored.*

 #### Sqlite Dependency

 Certain Kubos packages have a dependency on sqlite.
-A copy of the cross-compiled sqlite library is supplied at `csiro/dependencies/libsqlite3.a`.
+A copy of the cross-compiled sqlite library is supplied at `uclinux-port/dependencies/libsqlite3.a`.
 This file will need to be copied over to `/path/to/armv7m--uclibc--stable-2018.11-1/arm-buildroot-uclinux-uclibcgnueabi/sysroot/usr/lib` before cross-compiling any projects with a sqlite dependency.